27th March 2020 – Updated 19th August 2020

 Procedures to deal with the impact of COVID-19 are constantly being updated and we will ensure that whilst following advice and guidance from our trade associations and local authorities we will provide the same care to our families.

 Whilst working within Public Health England guidelines, we must also follow the procedures set by Crematoria, Burial Authorities and various Churches.

 As you will see below, there will be some changes to funeral arrangements, and we would like to take this opportunity to thank everyone for their understanding and co-operation during these difficult times.

-Crematoria have their own guidelines, but the general rule is to limit the mourners to the immediate family number restrictions ranging from 24 down to 5.
+Crematoria have their own guidelines, but the general rule is to limit the number of mourners restrictions ranging from 30 down to 10.
 It is possible to have a funeral service live streamed or recorded at most Crematoria.

 At the crematorium, you are urged not to touch door handles or enter any of the buildings on your own accord and not to use the waiting rooms but wait in your car until just before the service time, use hand sanitiser on entry and to congregate, enter and sit with 2 meters between each person.

 Due to high demand and staff issues, our coffin suppliers have a limited range of coffins available at this time.
 Please check availability with your funeral director.

 The registration process has now been streamlined to allow as little physical contact as possible between parties.
 Doctors can send the medical certificate of cause of death directly to the registrars’ office instead of collection by a family member.
 The registration can then take place via telephone.
 The necessary paperwork will be sent directly to families and funeral directors after registration.
 If the family are suffering from illness, other people including the funeral director can temporarily register a death.